Two new bird flu cases in China amid poultry crackdown

 While the strain does not appear to be transmitted from human to human, authorities in mainland China and Hong Kong said they were taking extra precautions.

-Hong Kong's government said it was intensifying surveillance of travelers and poultry coming into the city.
+Hong Kong's government said it was intensifying surveillance of travellers and poultry coming into the city.

-China's Food and Drug Administration said it had fast-tracked approval for intravenous anti-influenza drug Peramivir, developed by the U.S.-listed biotechnology firm BioCryst Pharmaceuticals Inc.
+China's Food and Drug Administration said it had fast-tracked approval for intravenous anti-influenza drug Peramivir, developed by the U.S.-listed biotechnology firm BioCryst Pharmaceuticals Inc (BCRX.OQ).

 Peramivir is in medical trials to prove its effectiveness against type-A and type-B influenza, the administration said in a statement.
 The H7N9 strain belongs to the type-A group.

 Shanghai authorities have stressed the H7N9 virus remained sensitive to the drug Tamiflu and those who were diagnosed early could be cured.
-Tamiflu is made by Roche Holding AG.
+Tamiflu is made by Roche Holding AG ROG.VX.

 China and Hong Kong were badly hit by a 2002-2003 epidemic of Severe Acute Respiratory Syndrome that started in China and killed about one-tenth of the 8,000 people infected worldwide.